The insider trading suspicions looming over Trump's presidency - MyJoyOnline

 The number of contracts traded jumped to over 10,000 per minute just after 18:00 BST.
 Earlier in the day the number had been in the hundreds.

-Some traders bet over $2m on the stock market increasing that day, even though it had lost seven days in a row.
-The huge surge could have generated a profit of almost $20m for them.
+Some traders bet over $2m on the stock market increasing that day, even though it had gone through seven days in a row of losses.
+The huge surge could have generated them a profit of almost $20m.

 Later that week, several senior Democrats in the US Senate wrote to the Securities and Exchange Commission (SEC) urging the financial regulator to investigate whether the president's announcements "enriched administration insiders and friends at the expense of the American public".

-When asked by the BBC whether it had looked into these allegations, an SEC spokesman declined to comment.
+When asked by the BBC whether it had looked into these allegations, a spokesman for the SEC declined to comment.

 The White House, meanwhile, did not respond to a BBC request for comment on any of the unusual trading activities analysed in this report.